JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Agent Sudo (Easy).md

 Your buddy,
 chris
 ```

+#
+> Connecting to the Target Using SSH
 39. `ssh {USER2}@{TARGET IP}` to connect to the target's SSH server using the new set of credentials that we now have, which successfully logged us in
 ```bash
 ┌──(kali㉿kali)-[~]